 Having something different to try when working out is great because it helps to keep your workouts fresh and exciting.

-Another great benefit that we need to cover in today’s article is the fact that stair climbers are so great for the legs.
+Another great benefit we need to cover in today’s article is that stair climbers are so great for the legs.

 Have you ever found your legs feeling tired and aching after walking up a steep hill or a particularly large flight of stairs?